-- To become a shire, canton, college or hamlet, you need 5 adult members of SCA Ltd (if your group will be in Australia) or SCANZ (if you are in New Zealand).
+- 1. To become a shire, canton, college or hamlet, you need five adult members of SCA Ltd (if your group will be in Australia) or SCA NZ Inc (if you are in New Zealand).
 This is the minimum number.
-To be robust and healthy a group should have at least 10 - 15 active people, and once again, more is always better. - 2.
-For a shire or canton, 3 officers.
+To be robust and healthy a group should have at least 10 15 active people, and once again, more is always better. - 2.
+For a shire or canton, you need 3 officers.
 You are required to have a Seneschal, a Reeve, and one of Herald, Arts & Sciences Minister or Group Marshal.